Powered by SchoolDash

 Attendance: About average.
 Pupil absence rates and the incidence of persistent absence are both roughly average.

 Destinations: About average.
-The proportion of students going on to education or training at 16 is very high, while at 18 (allowing for attainment) it is very low.
+The proportion of students going on to education or training at 16 is quite high, while at 18 (allowing for attainment) it is very low.
 Show details

-Sixth form: Poor.
-Attainment is excellent, progress is above average and destinations at 18 (allowing for attainment) are poor.
+Sixth form: About average.
+Attainment is above average, progress is about average and destinations at 18 (allowing for attainment) are poor.